Foreign relations of Samoa

 The Samoan Government is generally conservative and pro-Western, with a strong interest in regional political and economic issues.
 Samoa participated in a first round of negotiations with its Pacific Island neighbors for a regional trade agreement in August 2000.
-In January 2009, Samoa opened embassies in China and Japan.
+In January 2009, Samoa opened embassies in the Republic of Korea, China and Japan.

 Diplomatic relations

-Countries having diplomatic relations with Samoa:
+List of countries which Samoa maintains diplomatic relations with:

 Bilateral relations

 Samoa and the Commonwealth of Nations

 Western Samoa joined the Commonwealth of Nations in 1970.

-International organization participation

-ACP, AsDB, C, ESCAP, FAO, G-77, IBRD, ICAO, ICC, ICFTU, ICRM, IDA, IFAD, IFC, IFRCS, IMF, IMO, Intelsat (nonsignatory user), IOC, ITU, OPCW, PIF, Sparteca, SPC, SOPAC, SPREP, UN, UNCTAD, UNESCO, UPU, WHO, WIPO, WMO.

 Regional integration

 Samoan Prime Minister Tuilaepa Sailele Malielegaoi has pushed through a variety of legislation to increase links between Samoa and the Pacific regional powers of Australia and New Zealand.
-Under his leadership the country switched to driving on the left, decided to shift westwards across the international date line and adopted daylight saving time, and proposed the introduction of a common Pacific currency.
+Under his leadership the country switched to driving on the left, decided to shift westwards across the International Date Line and adopted daylight saving time, and proposed the introduction of a common Pacific currency.

 In late 2011, Tuilaepa Sailele Malielegaoi initiated a meeting of Polynesian leaders which led, in November, to the formal launching of the Polynesian Leaders Group, a regional grouping intended to cooperate on a variety of issues including culture and language, education, responses to climate change, and trade and investment.
 The Group was in part a response to the Melanesian Spearhead Group.